 C++ standard library was created after many years and it has three important parts:

-- The C++ Standard Library has rich set of methods to manipulating files and strings.
+- The C++ Standard Library has a rich set of methods for manipulating files and strings.

 - The STL(Standard Template Library) provides a rich set of template classes for manipulating data structures.